kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/09 - Easter Vigil.md

 - [[Altar Server|Servers]] receive Communion.
 - [[Acolyte|Acolytes]] 1 and 2 hold [[Paten|Patens]] for communion in the [[Friars' Chapel]] and [[Rosary Altar]].
 - Other [[Altar Server|Servers]] use [[Taper|Tapers]] to light the [[Sanctuary Lamp]]s, then raise them.
+- Refill the holy water fonts at the entrances to the church.

 #### Postcommunion Prayer, Recession
 As usual for [[Roman Rite Solemn Mass]].
 Two _Alleluias_ are added to the dismissal prayer.